kylebistrain/deep-learning-option-pricing/README.md

 - **Volatility Inputs:**
   - Realized volatility calculated using rolling log-return windows.
   - Implied volatility approximated with VIX3M, and VIX6M for matched horizons.
-- **Training Strategy:** Rolling window walkforward CV with monthly step-forward retraining and evaluation.
+- **Training Strategy:** Rolling window walk-forward CV with monthly step-forward retraining and evaluation.
-- **Constraints:** The MLP model fails to enforce no-arbitrage constraints such as:
+- **Constraints:** The MLP model does not enforce no-arbitrage constraints such as:
   - Monotonicity in strike
   - Monotonicity in price

 ## 📊 Key Results

-- Volatility estimates make a bigger difference than architecture.
+- Volatility input choice matters more than network architecture.
-- The constrained MLP achieves lower RMSE and MAE than Black-Scholes-Merton in several test periods.
+- The MLP achieves lower RMSE and MAE than BSM in several test periods.
-- Neural networks demonstrate flexibility across moneyness regimes, however violates no aribitrage conditions.
+- Neural networks demonstrate flexibility across moneyness regimes, but may violate no-arbitrage conditions.

 ## Citation

-Bistrain, Kyle (2025).
-Deep Learning Framework for Option Pricing: A Walkforward Study of SPY Options.
+Bistrain, Kyle (2025). *Deep Learning Framework for Option Pricing: A Walkforward Study of SPY Options.
-Master’s Thesis, Cal Poly San Luis Obispo.
+Master’s Thesis*, Cal Poly San Luis Obispo.